ihmeuw/pseudopeople/docs/source/datasets/index.rst

 pseudopeople can generate a simulated version of the administrative data that would be recorded by WIC.
 This is a yearly file of information about all simulants enrolled in the program as of the end of that year.
+For the final year available, 2041, the file includes those enrolled as of May 1st, because this is the end of our simulated timespan.

 Generate WIC data with :func:`pseudopeople.generate_women_infants_and_children`.